AlexanderLill/PokemonGoers-group6/README.md

 }
 ```

 In Node.js it is quite frequent that a function accepts a single "options" parameter instead of having multiple parameters.
-This options parameter is an object and its properties need to be acccessed in the function body.
+This options parameter is an object and its properties need to be accessed in the function body.
 ES2015 introduces a convenient way for extracting values from such an object and introduce the as variables inside the function.

-Destructuring also works with arrays and in other places like variable declarations and assigment statements.
+Destructuring also works with arrays and in other places like variable declarations and assignment statements.

 ### Default Parameter Values